 Dirty jobs require extra protection.
-Protect your clothing or your arms by covering up with Sleeve Protectors.
-I use these when gathering brush to protect myself and my clothing.
+Protect your clothing or your arms by covering up with sleeve protectors.
 These are a great way to protect fragile skin when doing household tasks.
 These sleeve protectors are also great for kids in art class to preserve their school clothes.

 - A scrap of fabric - amount depends upon the size - see directions.